-Rampant piracy in the 17th century forced thousands of people to move inland from the coastal regions; thus for many years the scenic village of Lefkes, built on a hillside in the protective mountains, was the island's capital.
-It remains the largest village in the interior and has maintained a peaceful, island feeling, with narrow streets fragrant of jasmine and honeysuckle.
+Rampant piracy in the 17th century forced thousands of people to move inland from the coastal regions; thus, for many years the scenic village of Lefkes, built on a hillside in the protective mountains, was the island's capital.
+It remains the largest village in the interior and has maintained a peaceful island feeling, with narrow streets fragrant with jasmine and honeysuckle.
 These days, the old houses are being restored, and in summer the town is full of people.
-Farming is the major source of income, as you can tell from the well-kept stone walls and olive groves.
+Farming is the major source of income, evidenced by the well-kept stone walls and olive groves.
 For one of the best walks on Paros, take the ancient Byzantine road from the main lower square to the lower villages.

 Two 17th-century churches of interest are Ayia Varvara (St. Barbara) and Ayios Sotiris (Holy Savior).
 The big 1830 neo-Renaissance Ayia Triada (Holy Trinity) is the pride of the village.